michaelirick/sekai/README.md

 ### History

 Next is the History.
 WorldAnvil has a very nice concept of history with its timeline feature.
-I really like the concept of Timelines and Eras, combining this with a Clausewitz style historical event tracking, the state of the World at any time can be deduced at anytime in a way that can help visualize potential plot-lines and discover plot-holes.
+I really like the concept of Timelines and Eras, combining this with a Clausewitz style historical event tracking, the state of the World at any time can be deduced in a way that can help visualize potential plot-lines and discover plot-holes.
 I would like this visible in the Map above as well as a Gantt-chart-esque timeline view.

 ## Minor Concepts